robertlestak/pushx/README.md

 # pushx - cloud agnostic data push

-pushx is an abstraction binary for pushing data to various data persistence layers.
+pushx is a cloud agnostic abstraction binary for pushing data to various persistence layers.

 pushx is a single compiled binary that can be packaged in your existing job code container, configured with environment variables or command line flags, and included in any existing data pipelines and workflows.